emailverifyapicom/docs-rtapi/docs/features.rst

 Unrivalled Coverage
 -------------------
-With more than 5 years experience and the benefit of owning our own software stack, emailverifyapi.com has refined its services over the years to provide good coverage not only of the easier B2B domains but also the more techically tricky B2C domains including:
+With more than 5 years experience and the benefit of owning our own software stack, emailverifyapi.com has refined its services over the years to provide good coverage not only of the easier B2B domains but also the more technically tricky B2C domains including:

  * Hotmail
  * Yahoo
  * AOL